 - Futures expire on a certain date.
 If you fail to exercise them prior to expiry they become worthless.

-Primarily existing in the gas and oil industry, A Master Limited Partnership (MLP) is a tax-advantaged corporate structure.
+Primarily existing in the gas and oil industry, an MLP is a tax-advantaged corporate structure.
 It combines the tax benefits of a partnership – profits are taxed only when investors actually receive distributions – with the liquidity of a public company.